ocaml-sf/learn-ocaml/docs/exercises_tests.md

 content is detailed in the next section.
-These reports are then given to the function `ast_sanity_check`, which ensures that some modules are never used (`Obj`, `Marshall`, all the modules from `compiler-libs` or the library that allows introspection), or some syntactic features of the language (`external` in particular).
+These reports are then given to the function `ast_sanity_check`, which ensures that some modules are never used (`Obj`, `Marshall`, all the modules from `compiler-libs` or the library that allows introspection), and also excludes some syntactic features of the language (`external` in particular).
 Its results, which is a single report, is given to `set_result`, which _basically_ gives the result of the tests to the grader.

 # Writing tests and reports

 The format of reports can be found in `src/state/learnocaml_report.ml`.
-A report describes the result of that should be outputted and interpreted by the grader.
-It can be classiied into sections for lisibility, and return many kind of messages:
+A report describes the result of what should be outputted and interpreted by the grader.
+It can be classified into sections for lisibility, and return many kind of messages:
 ```ocaml
 type report = item list